code-423n4/2023-08-chainlink/README.md

 ## Scoping Details
 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here:  https://github.com/smartcontractkit/staking
-- How many contracts are in scope?:
+- How many contracts are in scope?:   20
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  2297
-- How many external imports are there?:
+- How many external imports are there?: 15
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  10 interfaces 20 structs
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:  Inheritance
-- How many external calls?:
+- How many external calls?:   15
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: 100%
-- Is this an upgrade of an existing system?:
+- Is this an upgrade of an existing system?: False
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): Timelock function, ERC-20 Token
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  False
-- Please describe required context:
+- Please describe required context: n/a
-- Does it use an oracle?:
+- Does it use an oracle?:  Chainlink
-- Describe any novel or unique curve logic or mathematical models your code uses:
+- Describe any novel or unique curve logic or mathematical models your code uses: None that are unique.
+The code does use some math for calculating staking rewards and withdrawal penalties.
-- Is this either a fork of or an alternate implementation of another project?:
+- Is this either a fork of or an alternate implementation of another project?:   False
-- Does it use a side-chain?:
+- Does it use a side-chain?: False
 - Describe any specific areas you would like addressed:
+### Staking access controls
+1. Is all access control sound?
+2. Can addresses other than the contract admin access admin-only functions?
+This includes setting pool configuration, adding and removing operators, pausing, and others.
+3. Can an adversary or the contract admin unlock stake that does not belong to them?
 ```

 # Tests